Family Physician

 Family physicians must successfully complete:

 MD programs in Canada are quota programs.
 This means many applicants who fulfill the entrance requirements do not get in.
-Successful applicants are selected on the basis of:
+Successful applicants are selected based on:

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.